LNA-DEV/Photo/content/animals/index.md

   - src: P1013559.JPG
     params:
-      tags: [photo, photography, bird, woodpecker, tree, nature, camouflage]
+      tags: [photo, photography, gosse, river, water, animal, animalphotography]
-      alt: A woodpecker clinging to the trunk of a pine tree, its feathers blending with the bark.
+      alt: A few goose siting on a small sandbank in a river.

   - src: P1013564.JPG
     params:
+      tags: [photo, photography, gosse, river, water, animal, animalphotography]
+      alt: A few goose siting on a small sandbank in a river.

+  - src: P1013568.JPG
+    params:
+      tags: [photo, photography, gosse, river, water, animal, animalphotography]
+      alt: A few goose siting on a small sandbank in a river.

+  - src: P1013578.JPG
+    params:
-      tags: [photo, photography, animal, sheep, curious, farm, nature]
+      tags: [photo, photography, gosse, river, water, animal, animalphotography]
-      alt: A curious sheep staring directly at the camera with an inquisitive gaze.
+      alt: A few goose siting on a small sandbank in a river.

   - src: Snail.JPG
     params: